 A Whirlwind Tour of Swift Concurrency

-If you were to take a couple of takeaways of what Swift Concurrency offers us, they are:
+If you were to take away just a few things Swift Concurrency offers us, they are:

-Let’s take a step back and look at what concurrency means in general.
-Imagine being at a conference: a keynote speech might be going on in one room, while a hands-on workshop runs simultaneously in another.
-These events are “concurrent”—happening at the same time but independently of each other.
+Let’s step back and look at what concurrency means.
+Imagine a keynote is happening in one room while a hands-on workshop runs simultaneously in another.
+These events are concurrent — happening at the same time, independently.

 fetchData { result in